AabiaAli/Zuma/README.md

 Compile using MASM615 or any other compatible compiler.
 ## License
-This project is open-source and free to use.
+Licensed under [MIT](https://choosealicense.com/licenses/mit/), this project is open-source and free to use.
 Feel free to modify and distribute the code as you wish.